rmoehn/cartpole/interruptibility/se_intro.md

 Q-Learning](https://nbviewer.jupyter.org/github/rmoehn/cartpole/blob/master/notebooks/ProcessedOSCP.ipynb)
 (referred to as the ‘old notebook’ throughout the text).
 In that old notebook I wrote as if I was sure of what I'd found.
 I ignored that my experiments yielded quite different numbers on every run.
-And there were some flaws in the method that Stuart Armstrong and Patrick LaVictoire pointed out.
+And there were some flaws in the method, which Stuart Armstrong and Patrick LaVictoire pointed out.
 For this notebook I eliminated those flaws (other flaws might be remaining), used ten times as much data, more expressive measures and illustrations.
 And I mostly don't draw conclusions, but ask questions, because questions are all I can confidently